OxWearables/wearable-teaching/src/prac3-accelerometer.md

  * Compare the different annotation schema you had used

  * Look into the distribution of activities in your data

-**Handin:** Prepare a ‘freestyle’ visualisation of your data.
-Work as a group and prepare 3 slides which need to be sent to Hang by 2pm on Friday.
-At 3pm on Friday, each group will then present their 3 slides (6 minutes).

 ## 5. Returning your camera and accelerometer